-For purposes of this analysis, we have analyzed the System's investment policy with the capital market assumptions from twelve nationally recognized investment firms and the 2022 GRS Capital Market Assumption Modeler (CMAM).
-The capital market assumptions in the 2022 CMAM are from the following investment firms (in alphabetical order): Aon Hewitt, Blackrock, BNY Mellon, Callan, Cambridge, JPMorgan, Meketa, Mercer, NEPC, RVK, Verus, and Wilshire.
-Each of these firms provides capital market expectations for a 10-year horizon, six of them also provide expectations for longer horizons of 20-30 years.
+For purposes of this analysis, we have analyzed the System's investment policy with the capital market assumptions from twelve nationally recognized investment firms and the 2023 GRS Capital Market Assumption Modeler (CMAM).
+The capital market assumptions in the 2023 CMAM are from the following investment firms (in alphabetical order): Aon Hewitt, Blackrock, BNY Mellon, Callan, Cambridge, JPMorgan, Meketa, Mercer, NEPC, RVK, Verus, and Wilshire.
+Eleven of these firms provide capital market expectations for a 10-year horizon, seven of them provide expectations for longer horizons of 20-30 years.
 Capital market expectations can vary significantly from year to year and often are contrarian.
-The financial markets at the end of 2021 were particularly strong resulting in much lower expectations this year than in prior years.
+The financial markets at the end of 2022 were not particularly strong resulting in higher expectations in 2023 than in prior years.
 To adjust for year-to-year fluctuations, we also compare results to the three-year average of GRS CMAMs.

-Board of Trustees October 3, 2022 Page 3
+Board of Trustees September 29, 2023 Page 3

-Our analysis is based on the GRS 2022 CMAM.
+Our analysis is based on the GRS 2023 CMAM.
 The purpose of the CMAM is to assess the reasonability of the assumed rate of return for use in the actuarial valuations for the plan.
-In our professional judgment the CMAM has the capability to provide results that are consistent with this purpose.
+In our professional judgment, the CMAM has the capability to provide results that are consistent with this purpose.
 We performed tests to ensure that the model reasonably represents that which is intended to be modeled.
 We are relying on the GRS actuaries and Internal Software, Training, and Processes Team who developed and maintain the model.